projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

    IOC Mediator - Signal flow

 -  The IOC backend needs to emulate the channel open/reset/close message which shouldn't be forward to the native cbc signal channel.
-The SOS signal related services should do a real open/reset/close signal channel.
+The Service VM signal related services should do a real open/reset/close signal channel.
 -  Every backend should maintain a whitelist for different VMs.
-The whitelist can be stored in the SOS file system (Read only) in the future, but currently it is hard coded.
+The whitelist can be stored in the Service VM file system (Read only) in the future, but currently it is hard coded.

 IOC mediator has two whitelist tables, one is used for rx